Skip to content

 What are the rules around direct debits and overdrafts for joint savings accounts?

 Direct debits are not a feature of joint savings accounts either.
-In fact, regulations stipulate that you cannot set up a direct debit from any kind of savings account.
+In fact, regulations stipulate that you cannot set up a direct debit, or standing order, from any kind of savings account.

 So if you require a shared account for paying household bills, you'll require a joint current account instead.